Harold Fowler (RAF officer): First World War

 In February 1915, Fowler joined the Royal Field Artillery as a second lieutenant and was sent to the Western Front.
 He was promoted to lieutenant on New Year's Day 1916 and then joined the Royal Flying Corps, as an observer.
 He was promoted to Flying Officer (Observer) in April 1916 and then qualified as a pilot in late July 1916.

 In January 1917, he joined No. 2 Squadron RAF flying from French airfields and was promoted to captain in February 1917.
 Fowler then became the a flight commander at No. 12 Squadron RAF and is credited with downing a German aircraft in late February 1917.
 He flew with his navigator on numerous sorties and was awarded the Military Cross in July 1917.
+The citation for the medal reads as follows:

 When the US entered the war on 6 April 1917, Fowler resigned his commission to join the fledgling United States Air Service.
 He flew with the Americans and was later wounded and also awarded the Distinguished Service Medal.
 His experience of serving with both the British and American air services led to a liaison position.
-For his duties in this regard the British awarded him with the Distinguished Service Order (DSO) and Commander of the Order of St Michael and St George (CMG).
+For his duties in this regard the British awarded him with the Distinguished Service Order (DSO) and Companion of the Order of St Michael and St George (CMG).

 At the time of the signing of Armistice in November 1918, Fowler was the Commanding Colonel of the US Third Army Air Service.
 It was after the Armistice that he flew his biplane through the Arc de Triomphe in Paris.
 Fowler then returned to his business job in New York city.